richandrysek/ceedling-waf/doc/slow_start.md

 The ```#ifdef TEST``` construct is used to exclude analyzing the code for non ceedling target, followed by including an include file with the unit test API.
 On the line 5 is included a c module under a test.
 The gpio.c calls internally mcu_reg.h macros to access registers.
 For this and several other modules is used a shared file ```help_mcux_reg.c```.
-On lines 11-18 are functions called before and after each test functions to initialize and clear some variables.
-On the lines 20-38 is written a first test for a function ```GPIO_Config```.
+On the line 11-18 are functions called before and after each test functions to initialize and clear some variables.
+On the line 20-38 is written a first test for a function ```GPIO_Config```.
 We call the function followed by several TEST_ASSERTs, repeated to cover all branches in the tested function.
-Similar on lines 40-51 is done for the function ```GPIO_SetPin``` .
+Similar on the line 40-51 is done for the function ```GPIO_SetPin``` .

 This module does not use other c modules.
 Such case is shown in the following chapter for the file ```led.c```